mattkeys/Advanced-Custom-Fields-Font-Awesome/readme.txt

 == Installation ==

-This add-on can be treated as both a WP plugin and a theme include.
+This add-on can be treated as both a WP plugin and a theme include (Use one or the other, plugin method is best practice).

 = Plugin =
 1. Copy the 'acf-font-awesome' folder into your plugins folder